ptsilerides/Simple-Server-URL-Shortener/README.md

 This produces a blank window screen which represents our server waiting for a request from the client.

-Enter this Url in any Browser:     http://localhost:8080
+Enter this URL in any Browser:     http://localhost:8080

 Two things happen, first the window now displays the details from your HTTP request including the Type: “Get”, HTTP version: 1.1, some browser details via headers including the host: localhost, followed by the server port which you typed in as 8080.
 Also, your browser now shows a rendered page similar to: